saeedseyfi/theweather/README.md

 --gust=10         # max wind gusts (m/hr)
 ```

-You can make your command set an alias to check your vacation-friendly days ;)
+You can make your command set an alias to find your vacation-friendly days ;)